 The most commonly used of these layers are:

-- Rectified-Linear (ReLU): Given an input value x, The ReLU layer computes the output as x if x > 0 and negative_slope * x if x <= 0.
+• Rectified-Linear: Given an input value x, The ReLU layer computes the output as x if x > 0 and negative_slope * x if x <= 0.

-- InnerProduct/Fully Connected: The image is treated as single vector with each point contributing to each point of the new output vector
+• InnerProduct/Fully Connected: The image is treated as single vector with each point contributing to each point of the new output vector

 By porting these 4 layers to the FPGA, the vast majority of forward processing networks can be implemented on the FPGA using the Caffe framework.

-ImageNet is a respected and well used CNN – Convolutional Neural Network, with freely available trained datasets and benchmarks.
-This paper discusses an FPGA implementation targeted at the ImageNet CNN – Convolutional Neural Network, however the approach used here would apply equally well to other networks.
+AlexNet is a well know and well used network, with freely available trained datasets and benchmarks.
+This paper discusses an FPGA implementation targeted at the AlexNet CNN, however the approach used here would apply equally well to other networks.

-Table 2 : ImageNet layer computation requirements
+Table 1 : ImageNet layer computation requirements

 FPGA logic areas